-Together with Steven J. Milloy, Borelli founded a mutual fund called the Free Enterprise Action Fund, a mutual fund that aimed to promote an anti-regulatory agenda, in 2005.
-Milloy subsequently left the organization.
-On July 20, 2009, the Free Enterprise Action Fund merged with the Congressional Effect Fund and Borelli became a portfolio manager for the Congressional Effect Fund.
+Together with Steven J. Milloy, Borelli founded the Free Enterprise Action Fund, a mutual fund which aimed to promote an anti-regulatory agenda. in 2005.
+Milloy left the organization. and, on July 20, 2009, the Free Enterprise Action Fund merged with the Congressional Effect Fund.
+Borelli then became a portfolio manager for the Congressional Effect Fund.

 Borelli has been an activist at shareholder meetings opposing company involvement in climate change legislation.
 His targets have included General Electric, PG&E, Dow Chemical, Caterpillar, John Deere, and Duke Energy.